 Mr. Ball is keenly aware of the high stakes for a company or individual involved in an investigation or white collar criminal case.
-Thus, he communicates frequently and openly with his clients to minimize surprises and bring control to an often-chaotic environment.
-Uniquely adept with both the big picture and small details, Mr. Ball focuses his practice on the Foreign Corrupt Practices Act (FCPA) and anti-corruption, environmental and industrial catastrophes, and alleged financial fraud.
+Thus, he communicates frequently and openly with his clients to minimize surprises and bring control to an often chaotic environment.
+Uniquely adept with both the big picture and small details, Mr. Ball focuses his practice on the Foreign Corrupt Practices Act (FCPA) and anti-corruption, environmental and industrial catastrophes, and alleged fraud and financial crimes.

 Prior to attending law school, Mr. Ball was recruited to play Division 1 baseball for nationally-ranked Pepperdine University, where he became an all-conference player.
 He then translated the discipline he honed on the baseball diamond into success at law school, graduating summa cum laude from Pepperdine University School of Law.
 Mr. Ball began his career at Skadden, Arps, Slate, Meagher & Flom after clerking for the U.S. Court of Appeals for the Fifth Circuit.